2 Launch a Study

 2.3.3 CSV Delimiter

 Your CSV file uses a special character to separate different pieces of data (like columns).
 While commas are the most common delimiter, some files use other characters.
-Select the character that matches your CSV file format - for example, if your data is separated by semicolons, choose “Semicolon” from the dropdown menu.
+DICE can auto-detect the correct delimiter, but you can also manually select the character that matches your CSV file format—for example, if your data is separated by semicolons, choose “Semicolon” from the dropdown menu.

 2.4 Participant Briefing